devkeydet/dataverse-http-file-samples/README.md

-# Sample Dataverse Solution showcasing using cdsproj as the driver of fusion development
+# Sample .http files interacting with Dataverse

 Samples of how to use the REST Client Extension for Visual Studio Code to interact with the Dataverse Web API (https://learn.microsoft.com/en-us/power-apps/developer/data-platform/webapi/overview)